mrkkrp/identicon/README.md

 genMyIdenticon = renderIdenticon (Proxy :: Proxy MyIcon) myImpl
 ```

-For more information head straight to Haddocks.
-BTW, I have written
+For more information head straight to the Haddocks.
+BTW, I have
+written
 [a blog post](https://mrkkrp.github.io/posts/the-identicon-package.html)
 about the package where I demonstrate some pictures generated with it.